aleshaleksey/fansys23/abilities.md

 **Type**: (Class A)

-**Description**: When a "natural" or "weapon" attack deals HP damage to you or an adjacent entity, you may may use your "reaction" to cast targeted attack spell at the entity making the attack.
+**Description**: When a "natural" or "weapon" attack deals HP damage to you or an adjacent entity, you may may use your "reaction" to cast a targeted attack spell at the entity which made the attack.

 **Limitations**: The spell must take a "main action" or "secondary action" to cast and must affect only the entity that made the attack.

 **Prerequisite**: 6 MP dice total.

+___
 #### Elemental Blast

 **Type**: (Class C)